 Do you snore?
 Does one of your loved ones snore?
 Is it starting to become an issue in your home?
 Altrock Fabb Dental offers state-of-the-art non-surgical snoring treatment that doesn’t require wearing a bulky, uncomfortable mouthguard at night.
-Instead, we incorporate laser snoring treatments that are FDA approved for fast and effective results.
+Instead, we incorporate laser snoring treatments in Pacific Beach that are FDA approved for fast and effective results.

 Where Does Snoring Come From?